jozu-ai/kitops/docs/src/docs/next-steps.md

 ```

 You can learn more about all the Kit CLI commands from our [command reference doc](./cli/cli-reference.md).

+To learn about how to run an LLM locally using Kit, see our [Kit Dev](./dev-mode.md) documentation.

 Thanks for taking some time to play with Kit.
 We'd love to hear what you think.
 Feel free to drop us an [issue in our GitHub repository](https://github.com/jozu-ai/kitops/issues) or join [our Discord server](https://discord.gg/Tapeh8agYy).